 Mike Wittner, head of oil research at Societe Generale SA in London, told the newswire that most OPEC members “don’t want to send prices skyrocketing by announcing a cut” as it “probably doesn't want to see another run at $150”.

-Oil producing countries may not take action to stop oil’s decline, which has retreated more than 25 percent from its record $147.27 on July 11, especially with the slowdown of the global economy, affecting demand for energy and consequently reducing their income.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Oil producing countries may not take action to stop oil’s decline, which has retreated more than 25 percent from its record $147.27 on July 11, especially with the slowdown of the global economy, affecting demand for energy and consequently reducing their income.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.